-Euroclear is the international central securities depositary of the Euroclear group.
 Euroclear has advised us as follows:

-- (i) Euroclear is incorporated under the laws of Belgium as a bank and is subject to regulation by the Belgian Banking and Finance Commission (Commission Bancaire et Financiére) and the National Bank of Belgium (Banque Nationale de Belgique). - (ii) Euroclear holds securities for its customers and facilitates the clearance and settlement of securities transactions among them.
-It does so through simultaneous electronic book-entry delivery against payment, thereby eliminating the need for physical movement of certificates. - (iii) Euroclear provides other services to its customers, including credit custody, lending and borrowing of securities and tri-party collateral management.
-It interfaces with the domestic markets of several other countries. - (iv) Euroclear customers include banks, including central banks, securities brokers and dealers, trust companies and clearing corporations and may include certain other professional financial intermediaries. - (v) Indirect access to the Euroclear system is also available to others that clear through Euroclear customers or that have relationships with Euroclear customers.
+- Euroclear is incorporated under the laws of Belgium as a bank and is subject to regulation by the Belgian Banking and Finance Commission (Commission Bancaire et Financière) and the National Bank of Belgium (Banque Nationale de Belgique). - Euroclear holds securities for its customers and facilitates the clearance and settlement of securities transactions among them.
+It does so through simultaneous electronic book-entry delivery against payment, thereby eliminating the need for physical movement of certificates. - Euroclear provides other services to its customers, including credit custody, lending and borrowing of securities and tri-party collateral management.
+It interfaces with the domestic markets of several other countries. - Euroclear customers include banks, including central banks, securities brokers and dealers, trust companies and clearing corporations and may include certain other professional financial intermediaries. - Indirect access to the Euroclear system is also available to others that clear through Euroclear customers or that have relationships with Euroclear customers. - All securities in Euroclear are held on a fungible basis.
+This means that specific certificates are not matched to specific securities clearance accounts.